argumentcomputer/lurk-beta/README.md

 - [Lurk Language Specification](https://github.com/lurk-lang/lurk/blob/master/spec/v0-1.md)

-Evaluation of Lurk expressions can be proved in zk-SNARKs, and this is its distinguishing feature.
-Lurk data is content-addressable, using SNARK-friendly Poseidon hashes (provided by [Neptune](https://github.com/filecoin-project/neptune)) to construct compound data.
+Lurk's distinguishing feature relative to most programming languages is that correct execution of Lurk programs can be directly proved using zk-SNARKs.
+The resulting proofs are succinct: they are relatively small, can be verified quickly, and they reveal only the information explicitly contained in the statement to be proved.

+Lurk's distinguishing feature relative to most zk-SNARK authoring languages is that Lurk is Turing complete, so arbitrary computational claims can be made and proved (subject to resource limitations, obviously).
+Because Lurk is a Lisp, its code is simply Lurk data, and any Lurk data can be directly evaluated as a Lurk program.
+Lurk constructs compound data using SNARK-friendly Poseidon hashes (provided by [Neptune](https://github.com/filecoin-project/neptune)), so its data is naturally content-addressable.

 # Proofs